dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaPieces.md

 ## Filter option

-The filter option serves to blacklist certain values, it's output is not used, but any thrown error will be handled by SettingsGateway's internals and displayed to the caller (for example in the conf command, it'd display the message to the user).
-It also may not be asynchronous.
+The filter option serves to blacklist certain values.
+It's output is not used, but any thrown error will be handled by SettingsGateway's internals and displayed to the caller (for example in the conf command, it would display the message to the user).
+It also must be synchronous.

 Internally, we use this option to avoid users from disabling guarded commands (check {@link Command#guard}):